Kitty Hawk in Dare County, North Carolina — The American South (South Atlantic)

 Erected 1928 by Citizens of Kitty Hawk, N.C.

 Location.
 36° 3.711′ N, 75° 42.056′ W. Marker is in Kitty Hawk, North Carolina, in Dare County.
 Marker is on Moore Shore Road 0.1 miles from W. Kitty Hawk Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Kitty Hawk NC 27949, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Monument to a Century of Flight (approx. 2.6 miles away); Take a Boy Fishing in North Carolina (approx. 2.7 miles away); Kill Devil Hills Fire Rescue Memorial (approx. 2.7 miles away); Four Powered Flights (approx. 3.4 miles away); Field for Flight The First Successful Flight of an Airplane (approx. 3.4 miles away); Getting Off the Ground (approx. 3.4 miles away); First Flights: December 17th, 1903 (approx. 3.4 miles away).
+Monument to a Century of Flight (approx. 2.6 miles away); Take a Boy Fishing in North Carolina (approx. 2.7 miles away); Kill Devil Hills Fire Rescue Memorial (approx. 2.7 miles away); Field for Flight Four Powered Flights (approx. 3.4 miles away); The First Successful Flight of an Airplane (approx. 3.4 miles away); Getting Off the Ground (approx. 3.4 miles away); First Flights: December 17th, 1903 (approx. 3.4 miles away).
 Touch for a list and map of all markers in Kitty Hawk.

 1. Memorial Marker History